Carbon black: Carcinogenicity

 Carbon black is considered possibly carcinogenic to humans and classified as a Group 2B carcinogen because there is sufficient evidence in experimental animals with inadequate evidence in human epidemiological studies.
 The evidence of carcinogenicity in animal studies comes from two chronic inhalation studies and two intratracheal instillation studies in rats, which showed significantly elevated rates of lung cancer in exposed animals.
 An inhalation study on mice did not show significantly elevated rates of lung cancer in exposed animals.

 Epidemiologic data comes from three cohort studies of carbon black production workers.
 Two studies, from the United Kingdom and Germany, with over 1,000 workers in each study group showed elevated mortality from lung cancer.
 A third study of over 5,000 carbon black workers in the United States did not show elevated mortality.
 Newer findings of increased lung cancer mortality in an update from the UK study suggest that carbon black could be a late-stage carcinogen.
 However, a more recent and larger study from Germany did not confirm this hypothesis.

 Occupational safety

 There are strict guidelines available and in place to ensure employees who manufacture carbon black are not at risk of inhaling unsafe doses of carbon black in its raw form.
-Respiratory personal protective equipment is recommended to properly protect workers from inhalation of carbon black.
+Respiratory personal protective equipment is recommended to properly protect workers from inhalation.
 The recommended type of respiratory protection varies depending on the concentration of carbon black used.

 People can be exposed to carbon black in the workplace by inhalation and contact with the skin or eyes.
-The Occupational Safety and Health Administration (OSHA) has set the legal limit (Permissible exposure limit) for carbon black exposure in the workplace at 3.5 mg/m^{3} over an 8-hour workday.
-The National Institute for Occupational Safety and Health (NIOSH) has set a Recommended exposure limit (REL) of 3.5 mg/m^{3} over an 8-hour workday.
-At levels of 1750 mg/m^{3}, carbon black is immediately dangerous to life and health.
+The Occupational Safety and Health Administration has set the legal limit (permissible exposure limit) for carbon black exposure in the workplace at 3.5 mg/m^{3} over an 8-hour workday.
+The National Institute for Occupational Safety and Health has set a recommended exposure limit of 3.5 mg/m^{3} over an 8-hour workday.
+At levels of 1750 mg/m^{3}, carbon black is immediately dangerous to life or health.